Browsing Category:

 First things first, that high altitude is no joke.
 You may think you’re all tough and in shape, but the lack of oxygen in Breckinridge, Colorado will get you.
 Be sure to prepare for high altitude like a pro.

 Human bodies start to react differently to the changes in oxygen levels at altitudes around 4,921 ft.
 The base of Breckenridge, Colorado, is 9,600 feet.
-The summit of some ski resorts is upwards of 13,000 above sea level.
+The summit of some ski resorts is upwards of 13,000 feet above sea level.
 To put it in perspective, the Altitude of Cusco, Peru is 11,200 feet.
 The altitude of Colorado Springs is 6,035 feet above sea level and Denver’s Altitude is 5,130 ft above sea level.

 And just for kicks, the altitude of Boston, where I’ve resided for the past three years, is 141 feet above sea level.
 The elevation of my hometown in Owensboro, Kentucky, is 394 feet above sea level.
 For whatever strand of reasoning I applied, I was under the impression that since I adapted to Cusco’s altitude (three years ago) and since Denver and Colorado Springs didn’t bother me, I’d be unphased by a couple thousand more feet.
 That was a terrible assumption.